0x1eef/xchan.rb/README.md

 **Queue messages**

-The following example shows how a channel can queue messages that can later be read one by one.
+The following example demonstrates how a channel can queue messages that can later be read one by one.
 The order in which the messages are read from the channel follows the
 [First In, First out (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))